haileyajohnson/cem-wich/README.md

 2. Tha Javascript distribution is managed using gulpjs.
 To set install gulp fuctions:
     1. `npm install`

+3. The Flask server requires a Google Cloud service account to fufill Earth Engine requests.
+    1. Follow instructions [here](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) to create a service account
+    2. Place your `private_key.json` in the main project directory

 ## Build
 1. Build the C binary library using cmake: